 Jazz Cymbal 4: Sabian SBR2012 Pure Brass Ride

-You don’t have to spend hundreds of dollars to get a quality jazz cymbal.
+You don’t have to spend tons upon tons to get a quality jazz cymbal.
 The pure brass ride from Sabian costs about half the price of the Meinl cymbal above and works beautifully in a wide range of musical styles, including jazz.

 The sound from this cymbal is bright and focused.
 It’s been hammered to bring out the best sonic qualities of the brass used in its construction, with a smooth natural finish that helps it to look as good as it sounds.
 Sabian’s entire SBR line is designed for versatility and value, and especially if you’re setting up a jazz kit for a relatively young player, they leave her a lot of room to discover her own sound.